opengisch/opengisch-utils/interlis/itf_translator/README.md

 # ITFTranslator
-ITFTranslator is a tool to translate interlis v1 transfer files (itf) in another language based on a text file dictionary.
-At the moment only German, French and Italian are supported, but in case it will be simple to add the support to other languages.
+*ITFTranslator* is a tool to translate interlis v1 transfer files (itf) in another language based on a text file dictionary.

+A program developed by Swisstopo called _DM01AVCH_Translator_ already exists to translate federal model's itf files.
+The program was developed in 2008 and is no longer maintained by Swisstopo.
+Unfortunately, it only works on Windows and it can't be completely automated because of the necessary interaction with the GUI and the need to make some manual adjustments to the output file.

+_ITFTranslator_ has been developed to overcome these limitations.

+## Structure

 The main class is the `ITFTranslator` class in the module itf_translator_generic and permits to create a translator object based on a custom dictionary file.
 It is also possible to add custom tranlations rules.